PeterDrake/drakepedia/data_structures/references.md

 Every object takes up memory.
 As soon as an object is unreachable (that is, there are no more references to it), the Java system reclaims that memory through a process called *garbage collection*.

 This feature of Java is in contrast to C, where it is the programmer's responsibility to free objects when they are no longer needed.
-A C programmer who does not manage memory with extreme care can end up with a *memory leaks*, where unreachable objects take up more and more memory until the system crashes, or a *dangling pointer*, where a reference points to a location in memory that does not contain the intended object.
+A C programmer who does not manage memory with extreme care can end up with a *memory leak*, where unreachable objects take up more and more memory until the system crashes, or a *dangling pointer*, where a reference points to a location in memory that does not contain the intended object.
 Either of these bugs can be exceedingly difficult to detect and fix.

 ## Resources